croningp/chemputeroptimizer/README.md

 ## Features

-### v0.3.5 alpha0
-* Added basic constrained optimization (see discussion in #91).
-* Improved processing and analysis for the HPLC and Raman feedback.
-* Updated script for novel product search.

 ### v0.3.6 alpha0
 * Minor code fixes after merging Raman and HPLC branches.
 * Added automatic control experiment every N iterations (see #92).